nomoemptypointer/pmaports-samsung-s3ve3g/README.md

 # samsung-s3ve3g

-Due to ``boot.img`` being a bit too large to fit into the ``10485760`` byte partition I decided to fork ``pmaports`` and edit some stuff, you can check what changed by looking at the commits of this branch
+Due to ``boot.img`` being a bit too large to fit into the ``10485760`` byte partition I decided to fork ``pmaports`` and edit some stuff, you can check what changed by looking at the commits of this branch.
+I might have created this branch from other branch than ``main`` oops.

 # postmarketOS aports